Stocks Bounce, Yen Slides Tracking Inflation Fallout - UrduPoint

 Analysts are not convinced that despite rising prices, the Bank of Japan will start to raise interest rates.

-Oil prices meanwhile extended Thursday's gains as investors focused on the recovery in demand from China, with suggestions that the country's Covid infections may have peaked adding to the optimism among commodity traders.
+Oil prices meanwhile extended Thursday's gains as investors focused on the recovery in demand from China.
+Suggestions that the country's Covid infections may have peaked added to the optimism among commodity traders.

 "This possible division of prospects between Asian and other economies is propping up Chinese markets in particular, albeit amid a rocky start to the year."
 Google's parent company Alphabet on Friday announced plans to axe about 12,000 jobs worldwide.
-Its shares climbed 2.7 percent higher as New York trading got underway.
+Its shares climbed more than four percent in late morning trading.

-The move comes a day after Microsoft said it would reduce staff numbers by 10,000 in the coming months.
+The move came a day after Microsoft said it would reduce staff numbers by 10,000 in the coming months.

 Similar layoffs by Facebook owner Meta, Amazon and Twitter have also been announced as the previously unassailable tech sector faces a major economic downturn.

+"Digital spending is suffering and ad revenues are falling with it, prompting tech companies, which not long ago were the darlings of the stock market, to reduce labour costs in preparation for the economic downturn," said Victoria Scholar at Interactive Investor.

-On the upside, US streaming giant Netflix said it ended last year with more than 230 million global subscribers, beating analysts' expectations as hits such as "Wednesday" and "Harry & Meghan" enticed new viewers.
+On the upside, US streaming giant Netflix said it ended last year with more than 230 million global subscribers.
+It beat analysts' expectations as hits such as "Wednesday" and "Harry & Meghan" enticed new viewers.

 Netflix became a publicly traded company in early 2002 at an opening price of $15 a share.

-Shares in the streaming service jumped 6.3 percent to $335.66 at the start of trading on Friday.
+Shares in the streaming service jumped more than seven percent to $337.48 in late morning trading on Friday.

 Wall Street's main indices opened higher, with the Dow edging up two-hundredths of a percent.
 The broader S&P 500 index added 0.4 percent while the tech-heavy Nasdaq Composite rose 0.7 percent.

-In Europe, London stocks edged 0.2 percent higher in afternoon trading, while Frankfurt and Paris both added 0.5 percent.
+In Europe, London stocks edged 0.2 percent higher in afternoon trading.
+Frankfurt and Paris both added 0.5 percent.